-Should the Employer be required to cancel scheduled vacation leave because of an emergency or exceptional business needs, affected employees will be notified of the reason/s for the cancellation in writing and may select new vacation leave from available dates.
+Should the Employer be required to cancel scheduled vacation leave because of an emergency or exceptional business needs, affected employees may select new vacation leave from available dates.
 In addition, in those cases where an employee will not have sufficient vacation leave to cover the absence at the time it is scheduled to commence, the Employer may cancel the approved vacation or authorize leave without pay.